eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 The Relying Party can trust that this is the case if the EUDI Wallet Instance signs some contextual information with the private key of the attestation.
 This information SHALL include a random number generated by the Relying Party.
 To verify this signature, the Relying Party needs to receive the public key of the attestation, which SHALL be signed (directly or indirectly) by the Provider of the attestation.
 By signing the public key, the Provider certifies that the public key indeed belongs to the attestation.
 The Relying Party SHALL additionally verify that the Wallet Instance is in possession of the corresponding private key; the Relying Party does so by verifying the signature over the random number generated by the Relying Party.

 Note that a EUDI Wallet Instance can contain multiple attestations, originating from multiple Providers.
-For each attestation, the EUDI Wallet Instance has access to an attestation private key, which is stored in the WSCD in (or connected to) the User’s device.
+For each attestation, the EUDI Wallet Instance has access to an attestation private key, which is stored in the WSCD in (or connected to) the User's device.
 As discussed in section 6.2.2, the EUDI Wallet Instance also contains a EUDI Wallet Instance private key.
 Depending on the attestation requested by the 6.3.2.4, the EUDI Wallet Instance SHALL use the correct private key for signing the random number generated by the Relying Party.

 \[ISO/IEC 18013-5\] specifies a mechanism for this, called mdoc authentication.
 The EUDI Wallet Instance signs contextual information (called the SessionTranscript), which includes a nonce from the Relying Party, namely its ephemeral public key for session encryption.
 The standard specifies which algorithms can be used for signing and how the attestation public key is incorporated in the MSO.